Borsuk-Ulam type theorems for metric spaces: A Borsuk--Ulam type theorem for metric spaces

 \section{A Borsuk--Ulam type theorem for metric spaces}

-We are going to utilize the ideas of M.~Gromov~\cite{grom2010} to give a coincidence theorem.
+We are going to utilize the ideas of M.~Gromov~\cite{gromov2010} to give a coincidence theorem.
 Let us make a few definitions.

-\begin{defn} Let $X$ be a topological space.
+\begin{definition} Let $X$ be a topological space.
 Denote $PX$ the \emph{space of paths}, i.e. the continuous maps $c :[0,1]\to X$.
 This space has a natural $\mathbb Z_2$-action by the change of parameter $t\mapsto 1-t$, and a natural $\mathbb Z_2$-equivariant map